(Formerly

 Meetings, 11:30AM, Thursdays in room

-closed, we meet by zoom: Link for
+school is closed, we meet by zoom: Link for

 zoom meeting: